IIIF/api/source/api/presentation/2.0/index.md

 This pattern may be used in `label`, `description`, `attribution` and the `label` and `value` fields of the `metadata` construction.

-Note that [RFC 5646][rfc5646] allows the script of the text to be included after a hyphen, such as `ar-latn`, and clients _SHOULD_ be aware of this possibility.
+Note that [RFC 5646][rfc5646] allows the script of the text to be included after a hyphen, such as `ar-latn`, and clients should be aware of this possibility.
 This allows for full internationalization of the user interface components described in the response, as the labels as well as values may be translated in this manner; examples are given below.

 #### 5.3.4.
 Property Values in HTML